-The agent will generally start with the outside of the vehicle, pointing out any bumps or scratches that already exist, make sure all the damages are noted.
+The agent will generally start with the outside of the vehicle, pointing out any bumps or scratches that already exist, and make sure all the damages are noted.
 This will also assure you of the roadworthiness of the vehicle.

 Make sure you know how to alter the position of the driver’s seat, how the parking brake works (is it a traditional manual one you pull up, or a newer electronic one), and how to engage reverse gear (which often requires you to push a button of some sort first).
 They will also help you set up the GPS if you’ve opted for one.

-Distances and speeds in Scotland
+Distances and Speeds in Scotland

+One of my top car rental Scotland tips is to keep distances and speeds in mind.
 Distances and speeds are measured in miles, just like in the US.
 The speed limit is usually signposted on each new stretch of road or change in speed.
 Look out for round white signs with a red edge and a number in the center.

 If in doubt about the speed of a particular stretch of road, you can use the following basic rules: motorways – the Scottish equivalent of highways – are denoted by an M. For instance, the M8 runs between Edinburgh and Glasgow.
 All motorways have a maximum speed limit of 70 mph, although over-road signage may reduce this given traffic or weather conditions.
 They are colored blue on maps and road signs.

 The same speed limit is in force for dual carriageways (mini two-lane highways).
-Outside of built-up areas, the speed limit is generally 50 mph, while in more urban areas (anywhere with street lighting), the maximum speed is typically 30 mph – although around schools it can be as low as 20 mph.
+Outside of built-up areas, the speed limit is generally 50 mph, while in more urban areas (anywhere with street lighting), the maximum speed is typically 30 mph – although, around schools, it can be as low as 20 mph.

 Some rural roads may be single lane (and roads tend to be quite narrow compared to those in the US in any case).
 There will generally be passing places that allow cars to pull aside to allow vehicles coming in the opposite direction to pass.
-(Speaking of which, don’t park in passing places – only ever use dedicated parking spaces.)
+(Speaking of which, don’t park in passing places – only ever use dedicated parking spaces.